Koverse/documentation/docs/source/intro.rst

 -------------

 The biggest challenge of building a data lake is the huge integration associated with leveraging a range of complex infrastructure systems to generically address a range of use cases or leveraging these same technologies to hand craft specific solutions, making it difficult and expensive to operationalize multiple use cases.
 Koverse has solved this problem in a mature and mission proven platform, building on an open source core including Spark, Accumulo and Hadoop.
-Koverse integrates data storage, tranformation, interrogation and security features to create a complete solution that finally allows organizations to see big successes with big data.
+Koverse integrates data storage, transformation, interrogation and security features to create a complete solution that finally allows organizations to see big successes with big data.